vnsteven/quanttine/README.md

 	* Then he/she will have to set the menu the day before each lunch.
 	* At lunch time, once the student's QR is scanned, the meal of each student will be displayed on a screen in the kitchen.

+# Useful information for log in

+## Login as a student :

+- Sign up with code school :

+## Login as a school :

+- email : admin@yopmail.fr
+- password : password

 *The python script to scan qr code data can be found here: https://github.com/ryanzidago/qr_code_scanner*